grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 Furthermore, we recommend that you review the following checklist:

-* The following configurations are not available for conversion to {{< param "PRODUCT_NAME" >}}:
-  `rule_files`, `alerting`, `remote_read`, `storage`, and `tracing`.
+* The following configurations aren't available for conversion to {{< param "PRODUCT_NAME" >}}: `rule_files`, `alerting`, `remote_read`, `storage`, and `tracing`.
   Any additional unsupported features are returned as errors during conversion.
-* Check if you are using any extra command line arguments with Prometheus that are not present in your configuration file.
+* Check if you are using any extra command line arguments with Prometheus that aren't present in your configuration file.
 For example, `--web.listen-address`.
-* Metamonitoring metrics exposed by {{< param "PRODUCT_NAME" >}} usually match Prometheus
-  metamonitoring metrics but will use a different name.
+* Metamonitoring metrics exposed by {{< param "PRODUCT_NAME" >}} usually match Prometheus metamonitoring metrics but will use a different name.
   Make sure that you use the new metric names, for example, in your alerts and dashboards queries.
-* The logs produced by {{< param "PRODUCT_NAME" >}} differ from those
-  produced by Prometheus.
+* The logs produced by {{< param "PRODUCT_NAME" >}} differ from those produced by Prometheus.
 * {{< param "PRODUCT_ROOT_NAME" >}} exposes the {{< param "PRODUCT_NAME" >}} [UI][].

 [Prometheus]: https://prometheus.io/docs/prometheus/latest/configuration/configuration/